BIRD OF THE WEEK: 2/14/2014

 HABITAT: Humid mountain forests; sometimes forest edges

-These small green parakeets typically travel in small, noisy flocks, flying swiftly at or below canopy level.
+These small green parakeets of northern Colombia typically travel in small, noisy flocks, flying swiftly at or below canopy level.
 Once settled in a tree they tend to be silent (especially if aware of danger) and difficult to spot.

 Santa Marta Parakeets nest in natural tree cavities but will use artificial nest boxes.
 Although the species is non-migratory, the birds move seasonally in response to local environmental conditions and food availability.
 Like most of its brethren, including the rare El Oro Parakeet, the Santa Marta Parakeet feeds on a variety of vegetation, nectar, fruit, and seeds.